tolkit/gfatk/README.md

 ## Thanks

-Many thanks to the developers of MBG and GraphAligner, and partners in the Tree of Life program and beyond:
+Many thanks to the developers of MBG, and partners in the Tree of Life program and beyond:
 - Marcela Uliano-Silva
 - Sergey Nurk
 - Alex Twyford